SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

     python emotions.py --mode train --batch_size 23
     ``

-{The default parameters are specified in the file "config.py".}
+The default parameters are specified in the file "config.py".

 # Datasets
 Two different databases have been used to implement this system: